The Guide to The Lord of the Rings in Queenstown

 “If you want him, come and claim him.”

-Getting to this location might just be your most terrifying adrenaline activity in the Queenstown area, as it involves driving for 1 hour on what has been described as the world’s most dangerous road.
-The steep cliff drops on the side of the narrow gravel road are enough to freak even the most bravest dwarf out.
+Getting to this location might just be your most terrifying adrenaline activity in the Queenstown area, as it involves driving for one hour on what has been described as the world’s most dangerous road.
+The steep cliff drops on the side of the narrow gravel road are enough to freak out even the bravest dwarf.

-Location: Skippers Canyon is about 28km north of Queenstown, starting from Arthurs Point.
+Skippers Canyon is about 28km (17 miles) north of Queenstown, starting from Arthurs Point.
 Note that this is a gravel road.
-The Lord of the Rings location can be seen on the Skippers Canyon Jet tour.
+The Lord of the Rings location can be seen on the Skippers Canyon Jet tour, which you can find out more about on Viator and Tripadvisor.

 If you are prepared for a short but challenging hike, visit Lake Alta in The Remarkables mountain range.
 Note that you can only see the lake in summer, as the lake freezes over and the track is berried underneath a ski field in winter.